Today’s customers have more options and are more informed about their purchases than ever.

 Author Bio

-Mick Essex is the Head of Growth + Partnerships at POWR for just over 2 years.
+Mick Essex has been the Head of Growth + Partnerships at POWR for just over 2 years.
 POWR makes no-code apps and plugins for e-commerce shop owners globally.
-They have provided marketing and conversion tools on Shopify for 10 years, and 5 years on Ecwid.
+They have provided marketing and conversion tools on Shopify for 10 years and on Ecwid for 5 years.

-Mick's career spans two decades, primarily in growth marketing in healthcare, with stints in broadcast television, advertising, and copy editing.
+Mick's career spans two decades, primarily in healthcare growth marketing, with stints in broadcast television, advertising, and copy editing.

 Mick attended the College of Journalism at the University of Louisiana - Monroe.
 His wife Elizabeth, son Gavin, and pup Jolene call Lafayette, Louisiana, their home.